JonasKruckenberg/imagetools/packages/core/README.md

 # imagetools-core

-This is the core library
+This is the core library.